Tomasinjo/paper-llama/readme.md

 <br>

-3. Check it works.
+3. Check if it works.
 Go to your paperless-ngx and open any document.
 In URL, there is document ID.
 Add it to `--doc-id` flag.
 The flag `--dry-run` will not modify documents on your paperless-ngx, but only log LLM response:

 `python3 main.py --mode manual --doc-id 127 --dry-run`